jscheiny/safe-units/docs/measures.md

 ): Measure<V>;
 ```

 If only one argument is passed, performs a mapping on the value of a measure without affecting the unit of the measure.
 If both arguments are passed maps both the unit and value of a measure.
-This is generally used for internal purposes and should be avoided when possible.
+This is generally used for internal purposes and should be avoided whenever possible.
 Instead consider using a [function wrapper](#function-wrappers).

 ## Representation